Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 </tr><tr valign="center"><td>

 Null references aren't CPU vulnerabilities as [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability))<sup><b>w</b></sup> that you can't fix just by a software patch.
-It's not even similar to the Y2K problem, which had a determined source.
+It's not even a peer to the Y2K problem, which rooted to a single but massive negligence.

 Botched updates, blackouts, catastrophic failures - they were caused by logical errors where this or that type of exception didn't play a dramatic role.
 What make matter twisted - many disasters spread because there was no sign of exception or error.